Rosie Burns Artist

 A bit more about Rosie:

 Rosie has exhibited nationally and internationally in both group and solo exhibitions over the past three decades.
 For more details on her career, visit the News and Links pages.
-Highlights include her 2017 exhibitions in Amsterdam, featuring nudes and landscapes, and her residency at Oxo London as part of the National Open Arts Exhibition.
-In 2019, her piece Marigold Man Contemplates the Spring Clean, was showcased at Wells Cathedral for the Wells Art Contemporary exhibition.
-During the 2020 pandemic, her prints were featured in The Resilient Self exhibition in London, and a painting was selected for the Mall Galleries Discerning Eye Exhibition.
+Highlights include her 2017 exhibitions in Amsterdam, residency at Oxo London: National Open Arts Exhibition.
+In 2019, Marigold Man Contemplates the Spring Clean, was showcased the Wells Art Contemporary exhibition.
+During the 2020 pandemic, her prints were featured in The Resilient Self exhibition in London, We Are Sweet Art street art trail in Shoreditch, and a painting was selected for the Mall Galleries Discerning Eye Exhibition.
 In 2021, she held her final solo show at Harbour House Gallery in Kingsbridge, where she had exhibited regularly since 2006.

-Beyond exhibitions, Rosie has taught workshops, worked in forest schools, organized community arts events, and established a life drawing day in Bideford.
-In 2022, she participated in North Devon events, including Plough Arts Torrington and Barnstaple, Art Makers UK, and North Devon Arts and Devon Artist Newtwork events and listings.
+Beyond exhibiting, Rosie left teaching in mainstream education in July 2022, since she has taught workshops, worked in forest schools, organized community arts events, and established a life drawing day in Bideford.
+From 2022, she participated in North Devon events, including Plough Arts Torrington and Barnstaple Art Makers UK, and North Devon Arts and Devon Artist Network events and listings.

-In August 2023, Rosie and her partner launched Rosie and Red Art and Leather, fulfilling their dream of a dedicated studio space for printmaking, painting, a micro tannery leatherwork studios, and workshop / exhibition space.
+In August 2023, Rosie and her partner launched Rosie and Red Art and Leather, (click for map GOOGLE and leave a review) fulfilling their dream of a dedicated studio space for printmaking, painting, a micro tannery leatherwork studios, and workshop / exhibition space.
+Open studio weekends, classes, workshops – get in touch to arrange a visit or click here for next open studio info: ROSIE AND RED ART AND LEATHER

-Most recently Rosie has exhibited artivist works: Art For Scocial Justice work with SHIM, Amy Jackson curating, in exquisite corpse exhibitions internationally including the 2024 Venice Biennial, become a regular exhibitor with Artizan Gallery in Torquay – wiht a famtastic show SKIN in august 2024, and had work selected by the RE, Bankside Gallery London, for their annual international selected original print show 2023, and small original print exhibition Small But Mighty 2024.
+Rosie has exhibited artivist works: Art For Social Justice work with SHIM, Amy Jackson curating, in exquisite corpse exhibitions internationally including the 2024 Venice Biennial, become a regular exhibitor with Artizan Gallery in Torquay – SKIN in August 2024 was the first Rosie and Red Art and Leather exhibition hosted in Artizan Gallery Lucius Street Torquay, Devon, and had work selected by the RE, Bankside Gallery London, for their annual international selected original print show 2023, and small original print exhibition Small But Mighty 2024.

-Rosie’s work is available for sale through Saatchi, Artsy, Art Makers UK, and Arte Laguna World, as well as reproduction prints and cards on this website.
-Click the links below to explore.
+Rosie’s work is available for sale through Saatchi, Artsy, Art Makers UK, Artizan Gallery Torquay and Arte Laguna World, as well as some small works reproduction prints and cards on this website.
+Click the logo links below to explore and buy Rosie work through these galleries: